The Favorite Things Cowl Pattern

 Last year, I purchased a single skein of the Lion Brand ZZ Twist yarn in the Periwinkle colorway.
 I wanted to see how this yarn spun with a “Z ” twist would knit up.
 I knit this Increases and Decreases Cowl (free pattern below) using a blanket rib knit stitch pattern.
 This stitch pattern is a two round pattern where all the stitches are doubled in the first round, and then decreased to the original number of stitches in the second round.

-The Increases and Decreases Cowl Pattern*
+The Increases and Decreases Cowl Pattern (text and images for personal use only):

 Yarn: Lion Brand ZZ Twist yarn in the Periwinkle colorway